Species Technical Committee

 The Queensland Species Technical Committee (STC) assesses native species that occur in Queensland to determine their listing status under the Nature Conservation Act 1992 (NC Act).

 The STC is an advisory body appointed by the Minister for Environment and the Great Barrier Reef, Minister for Science and Minister for the Arts.
-It is comprised of content experts from Queensland Government departments and external content experts.
+STC membership includes both external and Queensland Government content experts.

 To assess the conservation class of a species the STC must receive a nomination that is compliant with the Common Assessment Method for the Assessment and Listing of Threatened Species (CAM) and incorporates up-to-date scientific information.
 Learn more about the Common Assessment Method.